k8ssandra/k8ssandra-operator/README.md

 **Note:** This section focuses on a single cluster install.
 See the multi-cluster section below for details on how to configure the operator for a multi-cluster install.

 ## Remote Install
 Kustomize supports building resources with remote URLs.
-See this [doc](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md) for details.
+See this Kustomize [doc](https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md) for background.

 This section provides some examples that demonstrate how to configure the operator installation via Kustomize.